Sungei Road: Singapore Ice Works

 Located at the junction of Sungei Road and Pitt Road, was the former site of the Singapore Ice Works that was built in the 1930s.
 The factory was the first ice-making plant in Singapore using large compressors manufactured mainly from Carrier and York corporations.
 It was popular as a pioneer establishment that brought refrigeration and air-conditioning to Singapore.
 In 1958, it was renamed as the New Singapore Ice Works.
 In later years, the factory was bought over by Cold Storage who ran it under their management.
 However, in 1984, the Housing Development Board (HDB) took over its site for redevelopment.
 The factory was soon demolished and the plant operations was re-located to Auric Pacific at Fishery Port Road.
 This facility has since closed down after being in use for over twenty years.

 Rochor Market

 The Rochor Market, a wet market, was another popular landmark in this area.
 Built in 1872, it served the surrounding community for more than a century.
 In August 1982, part of the market was demolished and its stalls were moved elsewhere.

 Closure

 Despite its long history, the flea market was permanently closed on 10 July 2017, with government authorities reclaiming the land for "future residential development".
 Plans for vendors to relocate to the rooftop carpark of Golden Mile Tower have so far been unsuccessful.
 A group of vendors from the flea market now ply their trade at legally rented public areas.
+One of such area is the Market Gaia Guni situated at Woodlands industrial area.